runinbk/ChatBootFINTECH/chatbotv1/README.md

 - [x] Configurable system message to guide the assistant
 - [x] Prompt templates: Speed up your questions with predefined templates
 - [x] Prompt template parameters: Add parameters to the template and change them easily for
-- [x] Start agents with predefined system message and prompt templates
+- [x] Start chatbotV1 with predefined system message and prompt templates
 - [x] Save all the messages in your database, continue your conversations later
 - [x] Save the system message and prompt templates of conversations in the database
 - [x] You can easily change the database provider to whatever you want